vxpm/cubenotes/src/mmu.md

 ## Segmentation and Page Tables

-The segmentation mechanism works by splitting the logical address space into 16 chunks of 256 MiB.
-Each segment is associated with a register which controls how to map a logical address in it to a 52-bit virtual address.
+The segmentation mechanism works by splitting the logical address space into 16 contiguous segments of 256 MiB.
+These segments are then subdivided into 4 KiB pages.
+Each segment is associated with a segment descriptor register which controls how to map a logical address in it to a virtual address, which is 52 bit.

+The most significant 40 bits of a virtual address are what's called a virtual page number.
+This value is used to search for a corresponding entry in the page table, which will then map it to a physical page number, which is 20 bit.
+Replacing the virtual page number with the physical page number yields the physical address and the result of the translation.

+### Page Table

+The page table is hash table of entry groups, each containing 8 entries.

 ## The translation pipeline